 The association of Lumbini with the Buddha went slowly to oblivion and the name Lumbini gradually changed to Rummindei and then to Rupandehi (the present name of the district.

-The then United Nations Secretary General, U. Thant’s pilgrimage of Lumbini in 1967 became a milestone in the recent history of the development of Lumbini.
-Deeply influenced by the sanctity of Lumbini, U. Thant discussed the matter with the then king Mahendra and suggested Nepal Government to develop Lumbini as an international pilgrimage and a tourist center.
-In 1970, he also helped formation of an International Committee for the Development of Lumbini consisting of 15 member nations to support Lumbini through the United Nation’s involvement.
-The world renowned architect Prof. Kenzo Tange of Japan was assigned the task of designing a master plan for the systematic development of Lumbini.
+The then United Nations Secretary-General, U. Thant’s pilgrimage of Lumbini in 1967 became a milestone in the recent history of the development of Lumbini.
+Deeply influenced by the sanctity of Lumbini, U. Thant discussed the matter with the then king Mahendra and suggested Nepal Government develop Lumbini as an international pilgrimage and a tourist center.
+In 1970, he also helped the formation of an International Committee for the Development of Lumbini consisting of 15 member nations to support Lumbini through the United Nation’s involvement.
+The world-renowned architect Prof. Kenzo Tange of Japan was assigned the task of designing a master plan for the systematic development of Lumbini.

-The department of Archaeology, Nepal (DoA) undertook the responsibilities of conducting excavation, research and conservation since 1972.
+The Department of Archaeology, Nepal (DoA) undertook the responsibilities of conducting the excavation, research, and conservation since 1972.
 After the formation of the Lumbini Development Trust (LDT) in 1985, the development activities at Lumbini including the excavation and conservation of the holy complex have been continued.
-In 1990s LDT, DoA and Japan Buddhist Federation excavated the Maya Devi complex.
+In the 1990s LDT, DoA and Japan Buddhist Federation excavated the Maya Devi complex.

 MONUMENTS OF LUMBINI: